 7.3 We accept online card payments on the Portal and We offer the option of setting up an ongoing account with Us 30 days from the date of the Order.

-7.4 If You fail to make any payment to Us, We may charge You interest on the overdue sum at the rate of 8% per annum above the base lending rate of The Bank of England from time to time.
+7.4 If You fail to make any payment to Us, We may charge You interest on the overdue sum at the rate of 8% per annum above the base lending rate of The Bank of England from time to time in accordance with the Late Payment of Commercial Debts (Interest) Act 1998.
+We may also recover any administrative costs which we have incurred in pursuing you for payment.
 Interest will accrue on a daily basis from the due date for payment until the actual date of payment of the overdue sum, whether before or after judgment.
 You must pay any interest due when paying an overdue sum.

 8.1 We will provide the Services with reasonable skill and care consistent with standards in Our industry.
 We will begin providing the Services on the date agreed when You place Your Order (which We shall confirm in the Order Confirmation).